FailAcademy/learning/web-dev-foundation/_slides/01-html-css/01-intro-to-html-slides.md

 # Exercise 2

+Try marking up this block text as instructed.
+If you haven't created a Codepen account yet, do that right now and complete this exercise by clicking "Edit on Codepen", and create a "Fork" of the pen to save your answer to your account.

 <iframe height='268' scrolling='no' src='//codepen.io/redacademy/embed/WvjrrR/?height=268&theme-id=0&default-tab=html' frameborder='no' allowtransparency='true' allowfullscreen='true' style='width: 100%;'>See the Pen <a href='http://codepen.io/redacademy/pen/WvjrrR/'>WvjrrR</a> by RED Academy (<a href='http://codepen.io/redacademy'>@redacademy</a>) on <a href='http://codepen.io'>CodePen</a>.
 </iframe>

 ---
 template: inverse